 So you’ve recently had your photos taken by a professional photographer and your photographer gave you the digital files and print rights just as you wanted, but now what?

 Most people find themselves wanting prints made from their digital files, but don’t know where or how to do it.
 As weeks go by with digital files in hand and no idea where to go for prints, many people forget or find it less of a priority.
 The next thing you know, it’s been 6 months or a year, and you want another photography session for your quickly growing family, but still haven’t made prints from the last!
-Don’t get caught in the digital world, and use the tips below to get beautiful professional quality prints, fast!
+Don’t get caught in the digital world, and use the below tips for printing your photographs, fast!

 1. Order prints from your photographer!